chriskalv/kaliPi_minidisplay/README.md

-kaliPi Mini Display + Reporter Module
+kaliPi Mini Display
 ========================

 A tiny screen on your kaliPi that shows the name, current IP and MAC address of your device.
-The additional reporter module can also send you all this information via Telegram.

 The project intends to help in acquiring a device's IP on a network more quickly.
 Especially in large company networks with restricted NATs it can sometimes be a lengthy process to determine the IP from the "outside".